peereflits/Shared.Commanding/README.md

 }
 ```

 The validation logic in `CanExecute` performs context validation (on the injected services) and input validation on the `parameters`.
 The execution logic calls `CanExecute` and if it passes the command is executed.
+This approach is also used on several places in [dotnet](https://learn.microsoft.com/en-us/dotnet/api/system.windows.input.icommand).

 ## Command/Query separation